island-lang/island-lang.github.io/README.md

 (x as Runner).start(13)
 // The invoked implementation of `start` is the one overriden by ExampleFeature,
-// not the original one specified in `Runner`
+// not the original one specified in `Runner`.
 ```